jeremy-london/jeremy-london/README.md

   A dedicated Full Stack AI Engineer by day, Python enthusiast by night, and now, the Director of Engineering, AI & Threat Analytics at <strong><a href="https://keepersecurity.com">Keeper Security</a></strong>
 </p>
 <p>
- Based in the n the stunning Denver 🏔️ region, I blend my passion for AI and machine learning with a commitment to developing secure, innovative solutions.
+ Based in the the stunning Denver 🏔️ region, I blend my passion for AI and machine learning with a commitment to developing secure, innovative solutions.
 </p>

 <h3>My Journey</h3>